-Numerically, the normal equations [(5) and (6)] can be solved by Cholesky decomposition or SVD depending on the rank of P in (4).
-For P to be full-ranked, the Cholesky decomposition can be used and it requires only $N^3/6$ multiplications to solve (6), which is about half the usual number of multiplications than alternative methods [10], [11].
+Numerically, the normal equations ((4),(5)) can be solved by Cholesky Decomposition or SVD depending on the rank of P in (3).
+For P to be full-ranked, the Cholesky Decomposition can be used and it requires only $N^3/6$ multiplications to solve (5), which is about half the usual number of multiplications than alternative methods.
 If P is defective, SVD, which requires much higher computations, is applied.
-Fortunately, our experiments show that most of the LS adaptations in the coding process are solved by the use of Cholesky decomposition.
-This can be seen in Table III, where we have listed the percentage
+Fortunately, our experiments show that most of the LS adaptations in the coding process are solved by the use of Cholesky Decomposition.
+This is because pixels around boundaries usually have large variation in the gray level and thus the matrix P in (3) is seldom defective.
+Therefore, most of the computations take place in forming the normal equations (5) rather than solving them.
+For this, [3] had proposed an inclusion and exclusion method for fast construction of the P^TP matrix.

-TABLE IV OPERATION COUNTS FOR EDGE DETECTOR IN (2)
+TABLE IV OPERATION COUNTS FOR EDGE DETECTOR IN (1).